wids-eria/Trails-Forward-server/trails forward overview.md

 Conservationists become able to better protect the environment by hiring Foresters, recruiting volunteers, and building outposts and parks.

 ### Staffing Upgrades
-1. [**Forester**](http://en.wikipedia.org/wiki/Forester) - Necessary to do any of the Conservationists actions.
+1. [**Forester**](http://en.wikipedia.org/wiki/Forester) - Necessary to do any of the Conservationist's actions.
 A Forester can survey up to 8 acres per day.
 Player starts with one but can hire more.
 Cost is $60k/year.
 2. **Volunteer** - Each volunteer can augment a Forester's survey range by 1 acres/day.
 A Forester can only supervise 6 volunteers.
 First year cost to train a volunteer is $5k.
 Having volunteers increases the donation rate to the Conservationist.

 ### Intertubes